 After you arrive in Tangier, spend the rest of the day at the medina.
-Eat in a local restaurant and try dishes like couscous with meat and the famous Mint Morocco Tea.
+Eat-in a local restaurant and try dishes like couscous with meat and the famous Mint Morocco Tea.

-At the Tangier Medina, explore various souks and take quick demonstration of textiles and handicrafts, essentials oils inducing famous argon Moroccan oil.
+At the Tangier Medina, explore various souks and take a quick demonstration of textiles and handicrafts, essentials oils inducing famous argon Moroccan oil.

 Did you know that Morocco was the first country to recognize USA as a country (way back in 1777) and there is an American Legation Musuem located in the south east part of Tangier’s medina.

 Our stay in Tangier was at Hotel Mamora.
 And WE LOVED it.
 The rooms were clean and had free wifi and breakfast included for a nightly rate.
 The hotel is located in the medina.
 You can see the port of Tangier from their rooftop restaurant.